-B. ESL Parent Advisory Committee
+B. Parent Advisory Committee

 Holly Area Schools does not currently have a parent advisory.
-We provide open house format for parents to connect.
+We provide an open house and/or parent conference format for parents to connect.
 If needed, the advisory would send notification of ESL Parent Advisory Committee Meetings.
 If possible, send the letter in the parents' native language.
 Phone calls by bilingual staff to remind parents are very helpful.
 The Parent Open House format or Advisory Committee is an excellent way to develop rapport and solicit questions and suggestions regarding student progress in your schools.
 It also serves as a strong base for an International/Multicultural Task Force.
 Keep a roster of parents who attend and minutes and agendas of meetings.